Elementary school (England and Wales): Age groups and standardised testing

 Schools or school departments for younger children were known as infants schools.
-The school entrance age was formally set at five-years-old by the 1870 Education Act but infants schools would admit children aged two to seven years old, space permitting.
+The school entrance age was formally set at five-years-old by the Elementary Education Act 1870 but infants schools would admit children aged two to seven years old, space permitting.
 Schools were expected to prepare children for the requirements of first standard but as the decades progressed they were also encouraged to cater to the specific needs of young children.
 One of the first examples of this was a government document from 1893 which encouraged infants schools to consider all aspects of children's development when designing their curriculum and by the interwar era infants schools had adopted a child-centred approach.